 So when someone like me proposes a “different” way to design events, clients want to “understand” how it works before they’ll give me a go-ahead.
 When they don’t, I’ll get responses like this [verbatim extract from an email I received this week]:

 “We presented our program to [our board] last week and got some push back on having two full days of the format/program devoted to the unconference.
 The primary concern is being able to effectively market the program such that potential attendees can show the published programming/topics and get manager support for the expense to attend/travel to the event.
 Without a descriptive agenda with topics – the fear is that managers won’t be able to justify that it is a relevant agenda for professional development.”

 In fact, everyone who experiences a well-designed participant-driven event knows that on-site development of an agenda that is truly relevant for the attendees’ professional development is not a problem.
-Yet without that experience, most people (including the managers who decide whether someone will attend) cannot understand how such a format can work.
+Yet without that experience, most people cannot understand how such a format can work.

-If I’m given sufficient access to the decision-makers, I can usually provide enough “understanding” to convince them to let me go ahead.
+If I get sufficient access to the decision-makers, I can usually provide enough “understanding” to convince them to go ahead.
 But experiencing the design itself is far more effective.
 Here’s a post-event communication excerpt from a decision-making former skeptic:

 Thank you for your efforts in making our very first [foundation] meeting a huge success.
 The meeting far exceeded my expectations and I have been reporting the success of the event to the leadership here at [foundation].